pdyxs/sudoku-puzzles/README.md

 * remove or update all contents of the `snippets` directory

 You should then update `data/index.js` to point to your new directories.

+### Text formatting

+In general, I try to use markdown for text.
+The default import for markdown files is html, but you can use `import { raw }` to get the raw markdown text.

+There are places where plain text is needed (mostly in sudokupad).
+I generally prefer to convert html to plain text (using the `html-to-text` package), rather than converting from markdown.

+### Puzzle Processing

+Each puzzle has its own folder.
+The `index.js` of each puzzle exports all of that puzzle's data as a js object, so the actual structure of each folder can vary.

+The core exports for a puzzle are:
+* `puzzle`: the json data for that puzzle
+* `process`: a function that takes in the puzzle's json data, adjusts it and then returns the altered object

+The `src/processing` directory contains a number of utilities to use here, including:
+* `addRules`: add/replace the puzzle's rules
+* `addMsgCorrect`: add/replace the puzzles message upon completion
+* utilities for grids that are larger than the puzzle:
+  * `hideGridOutside`: places lines that hide the grid outside a given set of rows and columns
+  * `ignoreSolutionOutside`: places '?' in the checked solution outside a given set of rows and columns
+  * `generateRowCols`: generates row and column cages
+* fog utilities:
+  * `createAdjacentRevealableFogTriggers`: creates triggers which will only reveal the cells given in an array, where entering a correct digit will reveal all adjacent cells that can be revealed
+  * `createSkyscraperFogTriggers`: creates triggers that reveal any cells that can be seen from a given cell, using skyscraper rules

+### Other puzzle exports

+* `rules`
+* `msgCorrect`
+* `preamble` - some introductory text that goes before the rules
+* `sudokupad` - the full url to the sudokupad puzzle
+* `lmd` - the url of the puzzle on logic masters germany
+* `imgId` - the puzzle image id on logic masters germany
+* `solveguide` - a solve guide (only rendered in 'overview' right now)